DominikFilipiak/rc-2023-24/docs/lab2-public/lab2.md

 ```

 As you can see, the radar is a box with a red cylinder on top.
+The angle between the radar and the direction of the z axis is constant and equals 30 degrees.
-Initially it is rotated 30 degrees about the x axis.
+Initially this is obtained by rotating the radar by 30 degrees about the x axis.
+Check the snippet above to make sure that this is the case.
 The final result should look like this:

 ![](lab_2_3.png)

-## Programming part 1

-Write a python program, that can take four parameters:

-- x position of the car
-- y position of the car
+## Video of a driving car
-- angle of the car (rotation clockwise along z axis)
-- angle of the radar (rotation clockwise along z axis)

-and creates the XML file for the car with the radar.
-The XML file should be saved as `car.xml`.

-## Programming part 2

-Resize (shrink) floor from 2x2 to 1x1 size.

-Write a python program, that creates a video of a car starting at coordinates (-1,-1) pointing to (1, -1) driving in a circle with radius 1, finishing at point (0, 0).
-The radar should move around the car in the opposite direction.

-You can use following code as an example of video creation:
+Take a look at the following python code:

 ```python
 import mujoco